 - Prescribing of therapy with little evidence of efficacy in neuropathic pain is still common in the UK and consequently treatment is often not in line with current guidance.

-- When selecting a particular medication, the National Institute for Health and Care Excellence (NICE) recommends considering comorbidities, safety considerations, contra-indications, patient preference, lifestyle factors, any history of mental health problems (eg, anxiety, depression) and existing medication history.
+- When selecting a particular medication, NICE recommends considering comorbidities, safety considerations, contra-indications, patient preference, lifestyle factors, any history of mental health problems (eg, anxiety, depression) and existing medication history.

 - Clear advice should be given about dosage instructions, preferably in writing.